Reddam House

-Reddam House is an independent, co-educational, non-denominational, day school, located in Woollahra (pre-school to Year 9) and North Bondi (Years 10 to 12), both Eastern Suburbs of Sydney, New South Wales, Australia.
-Reddam House was acquired by Inspired Education Group in 2019.
+Reddam House Sydney is an independent, co-educational, non-denominational day school, located in Woollahra (preschool to Year 9) and North Bondi (Years 10 to 12), both Eastern Suburbs of Sydney, New South Wales, Australia.

+In 2019 Reddam House was acquired by Inspired Education Group, an international provider of for-profit schools.
 It subsequently switched to for-profit status and now receives no government funding.

-The school was launched in Sydney by Graeme Crawford in June 2000, who had founded Crawford College, South Africa in 1992.
+The school was originally launched in Sydney by Graeme Crawford in June 2000, who had founded Crawford College, South Africa in 1992.
 It was established following a major renovation at the previous Taylors College in North Bondi.